African-American Catholic Congregation: History

 George Augustus Stallings Jr., then a priest of the Roman Catholic Archdiocese of Washington, founded the Imani Temple African-American Catholic Congregation as a single congregation in Washington, D.C., in July 1989.
 The Imani Temple church was founded in Dumbarton Chapel at Howard University Law School's D.C. campus.

 He named it "Imani" for the Swahili word imani, meaning "faith."
 The Imani Temple African-American Catholic Congregation was founded as a result of the Black Catholic movement.
 At its founding, Stallings believed Roman Catholicism did not serve the Black and African American community nor recognized talent.
-He and the African-American Catholic Congregation argued "that the White church has stripped African Americans of their history, their heritage, and their self-esteem.
+He and the African-American Catholic Congregation argued "that the White church has stripped African Americans of their history, their heritage, and their self-esteem".
 Stallings and the African-American Catholic Congregation also proposed establishing a private school, the Imani Academy.

 Not long after the foundation of the Imani Temple African-American Catholic Congregation, in 1990, one priest who established another congregation for the Independent Catholic denomination would leave and desire reconciliation with the Catholic Church; he would petition the Roman Catholic Archdiocese of Washington for readmittance.

 In May 1990, Stallings was consecrated as bishop for the African-American Catholic Congregation by Richard Michael Bridges—a bishop of the American Independent Orthodox Church.
 He was assisted by Emil Fairfield Rodriguez of the Mexican National Catholic Church and Donald Lawrence Jolly.

 By September 1991, Bridges's group conferred upon Stallings the title of archbishop.
 In 1991, Stallings also ordained the first female priest for the church.
+By October 1991, Bridges repudiated Stallings and the African-American Catholic Congregation, citing "doctrinal differences"; Stallings would then threaten to excommunicate his chief consecrator for disloyalty, in spite of his chief consecrator having never been incardinated within Stallings' jurisdiction.

 In 1994, the Imani Temple in D.C. purchased the former Eastern Presbyterian Church, designed by noted Washington architect Appleton P. Clark Jr. and opened in 1893.

 By 2000, the African-American Catholic Congregation grew and consisted of 7 Imani Temples located in the United States and Nigeria; most of its congregations were located along the U.S. East Coast.